-Assuming the role of President is Tim Batz, a Risk Control Adviser at IMA, Inc. and dad to Dylan, a celebrated athlete supported by Pathways (See this post for more on Dylan’s recent honor from the John Lynch Foundation!).
-Tim has more than 3 decades of experience in safety consulting and holds a B.S. and a M.S. degree from the University of Central Missouri.
+Assuming the role of President is Tim Batz, a Risk Control Adviser at IMA, Inc., and dad to Dylan, a celebrated athlete supported by Pathways (See this post for more on Dylan’s recent honor from the John Lynch Foundation!).
+Tim has more than 3 decades of experience in safety consulting and holds a B.S. and an M.S. degree from the University of Central Missouri.
 When not consulting, you’ll find Tim coaching various sports for the Special Olympics or chasing Dylan down the ski slopes.
 A few years ago, Tim founded the McFlurries ski team for young adults with disabilities with the help of Pathways funding.
 Come winter, he spends many a weekend in Winter Park at the National Sports Center for the Disabled.

 Kristin Hoover, Vice President

-Our new Vice President is Lieutenant Colonel (R) Kristin Hoover, a proud member of an Air Force family and senior consultant for Allardice Enterprises, Inc. Kristin has 20 years experience as an executive business advisor, Commander, and U.S. Air Force Contracting Officer/Negotiator.
+Our new Vice President is Lieutenant Colonel (R) Kristin Hoover, a proud member of an Air Force family and senior consultant for Allardice Enterprises, Inc. Kristin has 20 years of experience as an executive business advisor, Commander, and U.S. Air Force Contracting Officer/Negotiator.
 She is also mom to two adorable sons, one of whom is supported by Developmental Pathways.
 You may have heard her share her inspiring story at our 2015 Shining Stars Gala or our 2015 SUNraiser Breakfast.